raspberrypilearning/relax-stretch/en/step_7.md

 --- task ---

-Select your **Nadia** sprite and grab a `repeat`{:class="block3control"} loop.
+Select your **Nadia** sprite and select a `repeat`{:class="block3control"} block.

-Since you'll want this to repeat the same number of times as the existing exercise, add a rounded `repetitions`{:class="block3variables"} variable block into the empty field.
+This exerecise should repeat the same number of times as the existing exercise so add a rounded `repetitions`{:class="block3variables"} variable block into the empty field.

 ![Nadia sprite icon](images/nadia_sprite.png)